piakochar/mongodb-java-demo/README.md

 ## Overview

 Aside from the home page, are three pages on this site so far:
-1. /data - displays a count of the number of documents in the specified database and collection, which are taken in as query parameters.
-For example, if you wanted to view the count for the snails collection in the animals db, you would navigate to '/data?db=animals&collection=snails'.
+1. /data - displays a count of the number of documents in the specified database and collection
-2. /views - displays the number of views each collection has had to date.
+2. /analytics - displays the number of times each type of request has been made on the site
 3. /reviews - displays reviews left by users.

 This application creates a `siteData` database in your cluster and stores information about page views and user